API version: 2022-10-20

 API call is going to be successful.

-The response body will contain an informative message meant to be
+The response body will contain a field error

 displayed to the user.404 Not found